brian14708/wh-briefings/statements-releases/2021-09/2021-09-24-quad-principles-on-technology-design-development-governance-and-use.md

 modified_time: 2021-09-24 23:16:42-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/09/24/quad-principles-on-technology-design-development-governance-and-use/
 published_time: 2021-09-24 23:16:41-04:00
-title: Quad Principles on Technology Design, Development, Governance, and Use
+title: "Quad Principles on Technology Design, Development, Governance, and\_Use"
 ---

 The Quad countries (Australia, India, Japan, and the United States of